ianstlaurent/river_change_analysis/README.md

 # 1. River Change Analysis

 The objective of this Python Package is to allow for a streamlined planform analysis of large rivers using Python.
 This package utilizes the Google Earth Engine API to extract Landsat imagery over a user-specified region of interest.
-The code then

 ## 2. Description

+This package allows for quick visualization of key river morphological features using Landsat Imagery.
+In addition, users can quickly obtain a rough estimation of annual and cumulative erosion and accretion of a river section over years or decades.

 ## 3. Installation